-CHURCH AND MUSEUM OF SANTA MARIA NOVELLA.
-Begun in 1246 for Dominican friars, the church was completed in 1360.
-The white and green marble Gothic-Romanesque façade was completed by Leon Battista Alberti who designed the upper part.
+CHURCH AND MUSEUM OF SANTA MARIA NOVELLA Begun in 1246 for the Dominican friars, the church was completed in 1360.
+The white and green marble Gothic-Romanesque façade was completed by Leon Battista Alberti who designed the upper part of the facade.
 Inside the church there are splendid masterpieces including "The Trinity" by Masaccio, frescoes by Filippino Lippi and Ghirlandaio in the Tornabuoni chapel, a Crucifix by Giotto and a wooden Crucifix by Brunelleschi.
 The Museo di Santa Maria Novella is adjacent to the church.
-Here you can admire the splendid Green Cloister frescoed by Paolo Uccello and his school.
-In the Chapter Room, known as the "Cappellone degli Spagnoli" is a famous fresco by Bonaiuto.
-Just a short distance from the church is the Officina Profumo Farmaceutica di Santa Maria Novella, where perfumes, soaps and fragrances are made and sold in a Neogothic setting.
+Here you can admire the splendid Green Cloister frescoed by Paolo Uccello and his students.
+In the Chapter Room, known as the "Cappellone degli Spagnoli", there is a famous fresco by Bonaiuto.
+Just a short distance from the church is the Officina Profumo Farmaceutica di Santa Maria Novella, where perfumes, soaps and fragrances are made and sold in a Neo-Gothic setting.

-MUSEO MARINO MARINI.
-The deconsecrated church of S. Pancrazio houses the museum dedicated to Marino Marini, one of the foremost 20th century Italian sculptors.
+MUSEO MARINO MARINI The deconsecrated church of San Pancrazio houses the museum dedicated to Marino Marini, one of the most renowned 20th century Italian sculptors.
 Near the museum, in the Rucellai Chapel is the extraordinary Temple of the Holy Sepulchre by Leon Battista Alberti.

-MUSEO DI PALAZZO DAVANZATI.
-This building dates from the mid-14th century.
+MUSEO DI PALAZZO DAVANZATI This building dates back to the mid-14th century.
 In the early years of the 20th century it was purchased by the antique dealer Elia Volpi, who restored and furnished it to recreate a period Florentine home.
 The many rooms, several of which are decorated with frescoes and fine coffered ceilings, contain carved and inlaid furniture, chests, benches, paintings, tapestry, sculptures, ceramics and everyday items.

-CHURCH OF SANTA TRINITA.
-This church, built in the second half of the 11th century, was enlarged and modified according to the Gothic style in the early 14th century.
-The pietra forte façade was made to designs by Buontalenti towards the end of the 16th century.
+CHURCH OF SANTA TRINITA This church, built in the second half of the 11th century, was enlarged and modified according to the Gothic style in the early 14th century.
+The pietra forte façade was based on designs by Buontalenti towards the end of the 16th century.
 The major artworks inside the church are the Sassetti Chapel with the fresco cycle depicting "Scenes from the Life of St. Francis of Assisi" and the panel painting of the "Adoration of the Shepherds" by Domenico Ghirlandaio (1483-86).

-CENACLE OF GHIRLANDAIO.
-The former refectory of the monastery adjacent to the Church of Ognissanti is graced by Domenico Ghirlandaio's painting of the "Last Supper", of which even the synopia is visible.
+CENACLE OF GHIRLANDAIO The former refectory of the monastery, adjacent to the Church of Ognissanti, is ennobled by Domenico Ghirlandaio's painting of the "Last Supper", of which even the synopia is visible.